24 NEW CONSTRUCTION HOMES FUNDED BY THE HOUSING, JOBS AND SUSTAINABLE COMMUNITIES ACT

 Proudly serving the housing needs of the Cherokee Nation since 1966

 Military members with the Innovative Readiness Training program construct homes at the Mige Glory Addition in Tahlequah, OK

 Proposed by Principal Chief Hoskin in 2019, the HJSCA authorized $30 million dollars to fund housing rehabilitation, create additional jobs in construction and related fields, improve the long-term financial and environmental sustainability of Cherokee Community Buildings, and to otherwise provide for the welfare of Cherokee citizens

-The Housing Authority of the Cherokee Nation was created in 1966 to provide decent, safe, and sanitary housing within the Cherokee Nation.
-Today, nearly fifty years later, we continue that original mission and are dedicated to providing housing assistance through a number of programs.
-Nearly 6,000 families are assisted with housing through the HACN on a number of programs.
-As a sub-recipient of NAHASDA funding for the Cherokee Nation we administer low-income rental housing, rental assistance, college housing, and manage a number of homes previously constructed with federal housing funds.
+The Housing Authority of the Cherokee Nation (HACN) was created in 1966 to provide decent, safe, and sanitary housing within the Cherokee Nation.
+Over fifty years later, HACN continues that original mission of providing housing assistance through a number of diverse programs.

 Click the Programs tab above to learn about all of the housing services offered by HACN.